CCA-Public/digital-archives-manual/guides/cadformats.md

 #### Summary

-The most widely-used CAD software on the market, first released in 1982.
-AutoCAD is a 2D and 3D computer-aided design and drafting tool.
-Since 2010, has been available as a cloud-based app (AutoCAD 360).
-AutoCAD was available for Macs until 1994 and then again starting in 2010.
-In the intervening years, it was available only for windows.
+First released in 1982.
+AutoCAD is the world's most widely-used 2D and 3D desktop (and, since 2010, cloud-based) computer-aided design and drafting tool.

 #### File types